Som Dutt Image on Embrace Inner ChaosSom Dutt

 Identifying Enablers

-They defend her regardless of evidence, pressure you to “keep the peace,” dismiss your feelings, blame you for the fractured relationship, and relay information between you.
+They defend her regardless of evidence, pressure you to keep the peace, dismiss your feelings, blame you for the fractured relationship, and relay information between you.

 Managing Flying Monkeys

-Family Pattern Impact & Recovery
+Family Pattern Impact and Recovery

 Family PatternImpact On YouRecovery Strategy